Dear Youth Pastors, I’ve got a bone to pick with you about summer camp. Isn’t that an awesome and encouraging way to start a blog post?

 Excuse #1: The Sacred Cow

 Here’s the great news!
-Some of you have to use the same camp year after year because the pastor’s cousin’s sister-in-law is married to the person who runs the camp.
+Some of you have to use the same summer camp year after year because the pastor’s cousin’s sister-in-law is married to the person who runs the camp.
 We’ve always gone there and we always will!
 Sold out camps are your leverage for killing that sacred cow.

 The Fix: Leverage the cow over a cliff

 If your pastor is nursing a sacred cow and won’t consider other options for camp, it’s time to come at it from a different angle.
 Don’t ask to move the camp to a new location.
-In your next meeting, share the amazing successes that came from camp.
+In your next meeting, share the amazing successes that came from summer camp.
 Get him all fired up about the decisions made.
 Tell him how it’s impacted your youth ministry for the better.
 Then lay it on him.
 Show him your waiting list of students who didn’t get to go because that camp can’t accommodate your ministry.
 Be ready with a list of camps where you can get more bang for your buck and have room for more students.

 That’s a long shot.
 However, the approach of asking to change camps up front has never worked, so taking a different angle might.